What is a short ETF and how can you go short on ETFs?

 - Choose your position size and manage your risk

 - Place your deal and monitor your trade

-You can short several types of ETFs using CFDs when trading with us.
-CFDs enable you to speculate on the rise and fall of price movement of the market.
+You can short ETFs using CFDs, which will enable you to trade spot with us.
+CFDs enable you to take a position on the rise and fall of price movement of the market.
 You’ll go long if you think the markets will rise and short if they fall.

 CFDs are leveraged products that will amplify your market exposure at a fraction of the full value of your trade and you’ll exchange the price difference between the opening and closing positions.

 Leverage will amplify your profits if the markets move in your favour and magnify your losses if they move against you.
 With leverage, losses can occur rapidly and exceed your initial deposit.
 Use our risk management tools before trading.